shoaibkhanz/agentic-ai-engineering-course/lessons/03_context_engineering/article.md

 Here are four popular context engineering strategies used across the industry:

 ### 1. Selecting the right context
 Retrieving the right information from memory is a critical first step.
 A common mistake is to provide everything at once, assuming that models with large context windows can handle it.
-As we've discussed, the "lost-in-the-middle" problem means this often leads to poor performance, increased latency, and higher costs.
+As we've discussed, the "lost-in-the-middle" problem often leads to poor performance, increased latency, and higher costs.

 To solve this, consider these approaches:
 *   **Use structured outputs:** Define clear schemas for what the LLM should return.
 This allows you to pass only the necessary, structured information to downstream steps.
 We will cover this in detail in Lesson 4.